a3-audio/a3-system/README.md

 4. Eastereggs are welcome!

 ## Git
-To be simple we decided to use centralized workflow, described here: https://www.git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows
+We use the centralized workflow, described here: https://www.git-scm.com/book/en/v2/Distributed-Git-Distributed-Workflows

 1. Don't edit the main branch.
 Use pull requests instead